Professionals In Ant Control In Kent

 Their minimum breeding temperature is 18 degrees c.
 They are usually associated with central heating systems and institutions such as hospitals, prisons and increasingly high rise apartment dwellings.
 They search out water which brings them into contact with drains and waste food collection bins.
 With their small size and ability to chew through things they can be responsible for transmitting disease from dirty unsavoury situations to clean food.
 They have a particular liking for the suppurating wounds of patients in hospitals.

 It is up to 1.5mm in length has a dark brown/black head and pale whitish abdomen.
 In the UK it is only found in heated buildings.
 It is very fast moving, forms large nests in cavities and heating ducts, also in the soil of potted plants.
 In the UK it is predominantly found in heated multiple occupancy dwellings, institutions and hospitals, though it is not as common as the pharaoh ant.
 Colonies require temperatures above 18 degrees c.
 They require access to water and are particularly difficult to eradicate when well established.

 Roger’s Ant (Hypoponera Puncttatissima)

-They 2-3mm in length and are dark yellow brown, shiny and densely hairy.
+2-3mm in length and are dark yellow brown, shiny and densely hairy.
 In the UK it is normally found in heated premises.
-They have been found in conservatories, bakeries and hotels.
-They have a high requirement for moisture being attracted to drains, toilets and other wet areas.
+Though consequently have been found in conservatories, bakeries and hotels.
+Above all, they have a high requirement for moisture, therefore being frequently attracted to drains, toilets and other wet areas.

-They live in small colonies and are carnivorous.
-They can also sting humans.
-It is important to note that they feed exclusively on live bait and are not attracted to poison baits.
+Live in small colonies and are carnivorous as well as also stinging humans.
+Important to note they feed exclusively on live bait therefore not attracted to poison baits.